brysonwaisi/alx-interview/0x01-lockboxes/README.md

 The time complexity of this implementation is `O(n + k)`, where `n` is the number of boxes and k is the total number of keys in all the boxes.
 The space complexity is also `O(n)`, since the function uses an unlocked list to keep track of the unlocked boxes.

-We further optimized it by incorporating the follwoing constraints:
+We further optimized it by incorporating the following constraints:

 1. Early exit: If we encounter a box that cannot be opened, we can stop the BFS and return False.
 This can save time in cases where there are many boxes that cannot be opened.